onesteinbv/dns01/doc/Documentation.md

 `dns01` can work with DNS services showing delayed or inconsistent propagation, but it has no chance to affect in any way the time it takes for those services to converge.

-With OpenProvider, propagation delays and record flapping were observed when multiple TXT records for the same `_acme-challenge` name are created rapidly, which can happen from things like:
+With Openprovider, propagation delays and record flapping were observed when multiple TXT records for the same `_acme-challenge` name are created rapidly, which can happen from things like:

 - Using the `--combo` option (multiple names in one certificate request)
 - Multiple concurrent or closely timed challenges for the same domain from different certificate requests